Federal judge denies Trump's request to block January 6 tapes - ExBulletin

 Federal judge denies Trump’s request to block January 6 tapes

 Barring a court order, the National Archives plans to turn over Trump’s files to the committee by Friday.
-But Trumps’ attorneys quickly promised an appeal to the United States Court of Appeals for the District of Columbia circuit.
+But Trump’s lawyers quickly promised an appeal to the United States Court of Appeals for the District of Columbia circuit.
 The case will likely end up going to the United States Supreme Court.

-Trump does not recognize the deference due the Bidens ruling as the current president, Chutkan said.
-She noted examples of former presidents refusing to assert executive privilege and rejected what she said was Trump’s assertion that executive privilege exists in perpetuity.
+Trump “does not recognize the deference due” to Biden’s judgment as current president, Chutkan said.
+She noted examples of former presidents refusing to assert executive privilege and rejected what she said was Trump’s assertion that executive privilege “exists in perpetuity.”

-According to a previous court record from the archives, the files include call logs, drafts of remarks and speeches, and handwritten notes from Mark Meadows, then Trump’s chief of staff.
-There are also copies of talking points from then-press secretary Kayleigh McEnany and a draft executive order on the subject of election integrity, the National Archives said.
+According to an earlier court record from the archives, the files include call logs, drafts of remarks and speeches, and handwritten notes from Trump’s chief of staff, Mark Meadows.
+There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft executive order on the subject of election integrity,” the National Archives said.

-Representative Bennie Thompson, D-Miss., Who chairs the House committee, said in a statement after the ruling that the records are crucial to understanding the attack and, in my opinion, there could be no more compelling public interest than getting answers on an attack on our democracy.
+Representative Bennie Thompson, D-Miss., Who chairs the House committee, said in a statement after the ruling that the records are crucial to understanding the attack and “in my opinion there could not be any more convincing public interest than getting answers about an attack on our democracy.

-The nine-member House committee is investigating not only Trump’s conduct on January 6 when he told a rally to fight like hell shortly before rioters invaded the forces of the order, but also on his efforts in the months leading up to the riot to challenge the election results or impede a peaceful transfer of Power.
+The nine-member House committee investigates not only Trump’s conduct on January 6 when he told a rally to “fight like hell” shortly before rioters invade the forces order, but also on his efforts in the months leading up to the riot to challenge the election results or impede a peaceful process. transfer of power.
 The committee interviewed more than 150 witnesses and issued more than 30 subpoenas, including those announced Tuesday to McEnany and former senior counsel Stephen Miller.
 It is not clear, so far, whether lawmakers will eventually call Trump to testify.

-Trump has repeatedly attacked committee work and continued to promote unfounded conspiracy theories of widespread election fraud, despite Bidens’ victory being certified by all 50 states and his claims being reprimanded by courts across the country.
+Trump has repeatedly attacked the committee’s work and continued to promote conspiracy theories not based on widespread election fraud, despite Biden’s victory being certified by all 50 states and his allegations being reprimanded by courts across the country.

-In suing to prevent the National Archives from handing over documents, Trump called on House panels to demand an illegal and vexatious fishing expedition that was detached from any legitimate legislative purpose.
+In suing to prevent the National Archives from handing over documents, Trump called the House panel’s request an “illegal and vexatious fishing expedition” that was “detached from any legitimate legislative purpose.”
 Allowing the House to access its files would also violate the executive privilege of future presidents, Trump’s lawyers have argued.

-But Chutkan said the public interest lies in allowing the combined willingness of the legislative and executive branches not to study the events leading up to and occurring on January 6, and to consider legislation to prevent such events from happening again.
+But Chutkan said that “the public interest lies in not requiring the combined willingness of the legislative and executive branches to study the events leading up to and occurring on January 6, and to consider legislation. to prevent such events from ever happening again “.

 Associated Press editors Zeke Miller and Mary Clare Jalonick contributed to this report.